-DIFFERS WITH PRESIDENT
+DIFFERS WITH PRESIDENT.

-But Does Not Credit Stories of His Rostility-Will Maintain Elis Independence-Brownsville Affair.
+But Does Not Credit Stories of His Hostility-Will Maintain His Independence-Brownsville Affair.

-Canton, O., April 10 .- In the presence of 1,200 people, Senator Joseph E. Foraker tonight delivered an address defending his actions as a public servant and declaring his willingness to abide | PRESIDENT A TIRELESS WORKER. their decision in the future.
-The of casion was the annual banquet of the Honse on Dura of trade, Senator Foreker was on the program for an address on "Civie Pride," but his speech was hirge-Is directed to his work as senator is regarded as being the opening of the presidential campaign in Ohio.
+Canton, O., April 10 .- in the presence or 1.200 people, Senator Joseph E. Foraker tonight delivered an address defending his actions as a public servant and declaring his willingness to abide their decision in the future.
+The of casion was the annual banquet of the con busing of trace, Senator Fornice was on the program for an address on "('ivie Pride," but his speech was large-Is directed to his work as senator, and is reputed as being the opening of the presidential campaign in Ohio.